songair/songair.github.io/_posts/2021-10-09-error-retries-in-temporal.md

 article, to share my understanding of error retries in Temporal in Go SDK, as a complementary to the official documents.
 And hopefully, it will clarify different situations and give you a clearer picture of how errors are retried.
+This article is written with Temporal Go SDK v1.10.0 (15 Sept 2021).

 After reading this article, you will understand: